Nuclei-Software/npk-tinymaix/doc/porting/port_Nuclei.md

 - Download Nuclei Studio IDE from [Nuclei Studio](https://www.rvmcu.com/nucleistudio.html)

-- Download TinyMaix zip package from [TinyMaix](https://github.com/Nuclei-Software/npk-tinymaix/releases/tag/1.0.0)

 - Open the Nuclei Studio IDE

+- Download TinyMaix zip package from [TinyMaix](https://github.com/Nuclei-Software/npk-tinymaix/releases/tag/1.0.0) or `mwp-nsdk_tinymaix` package from Nuclei Package Management in Nuclei Studio IDE

-- Download a Nuclei SDK package of version >= 0.4.0 from the Nuclei Package Management
+- Download a Nuclei SDK package, version **0.4.1** from the Nuclei Package Management in Nuclei Studio IDE

+  > **Note:**
-  > **Note:**  Another way is supported that import SDK zip package which can be obtained from [Nuclei SDK](https://github.com/Nuclei-Software/nuclei-sdk) through Nuclei Package Management in the IDE.
+  > Another way is supported that import SDK zip package which can be obtained from [Nuclei SDK](https://github.com/Nuclei-Software/nuclei-sdk)
+  > through Nuclei Package Management in the IDE.
 And make sure only one version of Nuclei SDK can be installed.

   ![import_sdk](images/import_sdk.png)